altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 A man with large ears and tanned skin yelled.
 He was the reporter Claude from Weekly Quarry.
 He had a flat leather cap, and wore a wrinkled suit.<br/>
 A petite young girl ran over.<br/>
 "How selfish!
 Please!
 Don't leave me behind!
 Ha, ha..."<br/>
 She also wore something like leather cap and a suit, but her skin was fair and eyes were blue.
-Her blonde hair was tied behind in a ponytail
+Her blonde hair was tied behind in a ponytail<br/>
 Claude gave something to the girl.<br/>
 "Wear this."<br/>
 It was a piece of wood with a stamp that could worn on the neck with its strings.<br/>